AgoraIO/agora_doc_source/en-US/markdown/agora-chat/agora-chat-set-up-webhooks.md

 ## Understand the tech

-According to whether the message delivery is intervented, the callbacks are divided in two categories:
+According to whether the message delivery is intervened, the callbacks are divided in two categories:
 - Pre-delivery callbacks: Mainly used for content moderation.
 When the Agora Chat server receives a message from the client app, it sends a request to your app server and waits for a response that decides if the message delivery is passed or rejected.
 Pre-delivery callbacks only apply to messages sent from your client apps.
-- Post-delivery callbacks: Maily used for data synchronization.
+- Post-delivery callbacks: Mainly used for data synchronization.
 When certain events occur, for example, a user sends out a message or gets offline, the Agora Chat server sends a request to your app server and does not validate the response content.
 Post-delivery callbacks apply to messages and other events sent from you client and server apps.

 The following table summarizes the differences between the two categories of callbacks.